siyuan-note/user-guide-en_US/3 FAQs.md

   {: id="20210428222603-wntbxgj"}
 {: id="20210428222603-moih9fe"}

-## Why is it not displayed on the file tree after I put the Markdown file in the notebook folder?
+## Why is it not displayed on the doc tree after I put the Markdown file in the notebook folder?
 {: id="20210120161137-0ggx9sa"}

 Please use the ((20201229152405-ivntzua "Import")) function.